 Clearly, when he apportioned the hidden inheritances, our farmer failed to think or plan.
 He allowed himself to be driven by events.
 Amazingly, he never seemed aware of the obvious disparity in what he passed on to his children.
 He always claimed that he had tried to give each of his children the means to do what they wanted.
 However, I am never quite sure whether he genuinely believed this, or whether he was vainly trying to appease a troubled conscience plagued by the obvious disparity he created.

 The greatest disparity is without doubt that between our farmer's eldest and youngest daughters.
 His eldest daughter has been burdened all her life by mental illness.
 She has never been able to hold down a job.
 In fact, for a lot of her life she has needed outside help even to keep house.
 She has never had a foreign holiday.
-Throughout our lives together, she and I have had to struggle with a mortgage, town rates and her illness.
+All throughout our lives together, she and I have had to struggle with a mortgage, town rates and her illness.
 We now live on welfare and are (consequently) extremely poor.
-Of all his children, she has always been by far the most needy, yet she received by far the least.
+Of all his children, she has always been by far the most needy, yet she has received by far the least.

 In contrast, his youngest daughter is the most commercially astute of all his children.
 She has been able to 'earn' a substantial salary and reap sizeable business and investment profits.
 She is now extremely rich.
 She has a luxurious house in the country which she has developed out of the cottage and grounds she was given.
 She holds a powerful position in a company she partially owns.
 She drives her own new mid-range Mercedes Benz car.
 She has always had at least one foreign holiday a year.
 Lately she has had two foreign holidays a year and many breaks in between in various parts of the United Kingdom - particularly Scotland.
 She was the least needy, yet she received six times as much as her eldest sister.